by Ski Ingram

 Being from California myself and wanting to make friends in my new unit, I started talking to Beltz.
 I found out he was from Barstow, California and had gotten the flag from Governor Ronald Reagan after it had been flown over the Capitol building in Sacramento.

-It was getting dark and the rain was really coming down hard.
+It was getting dark, and the rain was really coming down hard.
 The wind was also blowing pretty badly.
 Beltz said that he wanted to take a shower but didn’t want to walk to the showers.
 He decided to go outside and take one in the rain.
 After all, why should he get wet going to the showers, get wet taking a shower and then get wet walking back to his hooch when he could just step outside and get it done all in one step.

 He stripped down to nothing and walked out into the storm with only a bar of soap.
 By this time the wind was blowing even harder.
 Beltz was back inside in only a few minutes.
-The water was so cold he needed to get back in where it was dry and warm.
+The water was so cold he needed to get back to where it was dry and warm.
 Beltz was shivering and drying off while I sat on my bunk talking to him about California.
 Doc Brent (we called him “Doc” because he was a medic, all medics were nicknamed “Doc”) was asleep on his bunk at the other end of the hooch.

 Beltz was still naked when we heard it.
 It started out as a low rumble then almost immediately we heard a loud crash as the lights when out.
-The roof of our hooch had caved in and the rain was coming in on us.
+The roof of our hooch had caved in, and the rain was coming in on us.
 I dove under my bunk and Pat dove under his in order to get away from the flying debris.
 Beltz was trying to locate his pants while I tried to figure out if I was still alive.

 We found out that the mess hall from the 17th Cavalry had been picked up and tossed over the fence that separated our unit from theirs and landing on top of the November hooch.
 As it was tossed across the compound it hit the shack our generators were in.
 The generators were still running, and the live electrical wires were loose and crackling and sparking all over the place.